JoPe99/helsinki-city-bike/README.md

 # Description of the project:

-The purpose of this app is to showcase data from Helsinki city bikes from the year 2021.
+The purpose of this app is to showcase data from Helsinki city bikes from the summer of 2021.

 This repository contains a Kotlin/Spring/PostgreSQL backend which can be run in a Docker container or by itself, and a Vue/Typescript/Electron frontend application.